sasle/ZooProject/README.md

 The reason I have developed in 2 accounts (sasle and asantos-integration) is because of a network issue in my personal computer which blocked me from running npm scripts and installing some modules.
 For this reason, I had to continue part of the development in my current company's working machine, which is logged in as asantos-integration.

 # DISCLAIMER 2
 If you attempt to run npm install inside the ClientApp, please make sure you do so by using the --force or --legacy-peer-deps tags after.
+Also, if you are having trouble running the app, try downgrading node to version 16.17.0 or making sure the required ports are clear for running the localhost.

 # USAGE GUIDE
 To run this project, please follow these steps: